-- As seen in Section 3.1, the effective thermal conductivity of low-density snow displays a fundamentally different dependence on temperature, depending on whether the slow or the fast kinetics hypothesis applies.
-In the slow kinetics case, the effective thermal conductivity slightly decreases with increasing temperature, while it increases in the fast kinetics case.
-Using the needle probe method, Sturm and Johnson (1992) measured the variation of the effective thermal conductivity of a low-density sample of depth hoar with temperature.
-Even though recent studies have highlighted a potential bias of the needle probe method when used with snow (Calonne et al., 2011; Riche and Schneebeli, 2013), this reported bias does not impact the trend of thermal conductivity measured at different temperature in similar snow samples, as performed by Sturm and Johnson (1992).
+Figure 9.
+Temperature dependence of the vertical effective thermal conductivity parameterizations under the fast kinetics hypothesis.

+ported bias does not have an impact on the trend of thermal conductivity measured at different temperatures in similar snow samples, as performed by Sturm and Johnson (1992).
 These data can thus be expected to reflect the variation of the effective thermal conductivity with temperature.
-These measurements, - displayed in Figure 7 of Sturm and Johnson (1992), clearly indicate an exponential-like increase of thermal conductivity with temperature, consistent with the fast kinetics hypothesis but not with the slow kinetics hypothesis. - The differences between the slow and fast kinetics cases on the effective diffusion coefficient of water vapor were also studied by Fourteau et al. (2021).
-While direct measurements of the effective diffusion coefficient are difficult and should therefore be analyzed with caution, the reported experimental values of Sokratov and Maeno (2000) reports an average normalized diffusion coefficient of 0.64 for snow densities of about $475 \text{ kg m}^{-3}$ , while Calonne et al. (2014) report a value of about 0.35 for limited kinetics and extrapolation of our results suggests a value of about 0.70 under the fast kinetics.
-Finally, the numerical simulations of Fourteau et al. (2021) indicates that for water vapor diffusion the transition between the slow and fast kinetics regimes occurs for sticking coefficients $\alpha$ around $10^{-3}$ .
-Based on data by Libbrecht (2006), Kaempfer and Plapp (2009) reports - that $\alpha$ is likely to be within the $10^{-3}$ to $10^{-1}$ range, thus within the fast kinetics regime.
-All the above reasons suggest that the effective thermal conductivity and diffusion coefficient of water vapor in snow could be well represented under the fast kinetics hypothesis, at least during temperature gradient metamorphism.
-Further experimental work should be performed to confirm that the fast kinetics assumption generally applies for modeling mass and heat transport - 405 in snow and to highlight its potential limitations.
-Also, the derivation of a theoretical model able to describe heat and mass transfer with arbitrary surface kinetics would allow to investigate intermediate kinetics, in an effort to ultimately select the best modeling assumptions for snow.
-At the same time, this model could be formulated to explicitly take into account macroscopic convection, as this phenomenon has been observed in sub-artic shallow snowpacks (Trabant and Benson, 1972; Sturm and Johnson, 1991).
-Its derivation could be achieved using standard homogenization methods, such as the two-scale asymptotic
+These measurements, displayed in Fig. 7 of Sturm and Johnson (1992), clearly indicate an exponential-like increase in thermal conductivity with temperature, consistent with the fast kinetics hypothesis but not with the slow kinetics hypothesis.

+The differences between the slow and fast kinetics cases on the effective diffusion coefficient of water vapor were also studied by Fourteau et al. (2021).
+While direct measurements of the effective diffusion coefficient are difficult and should therefore be analyzed with caution, the reported experimental values of Sokratov and Maeno (2000) report an average normalized diffusion coefficient of 0.64 for snow densities of about $475 \text{ kg m}^{-3}$ , while Calonne et al. (2014) report a value of about 0.35 for limited kinetics, and extrapolation of our results suggests a value of about 0.70 under the fast kinetics.
+Finally, the numerical simulations of Fourteau et al. (2021) indicate that for water vapor diffusion the transition between the slow and fast kinetics regimes occurs for sticking coefficients $\alpha$ around $10^{-3}$ .
+Based on data by Libbrecht (2006), Kaempfer and Plapp (2009) report that $\alpha$ is likely to be within the $10^{-3}$ to $10^{-1}$ range, thus within the fast kinetics regime.